scientist-softserv/webstore/README.md

 ## Cypress
 Cypress is an desktop application that runs on your computer.
 Cypress is already installed on this project, but your machine will need to meet certain [system requirements](https://docs.cypress.io/guides/getting-started/installing-cypress#System-requirements) to run the Cypress application.

-If you meet the requirements in the Cypress docs, you can run the `yarn run cypress open` command to start cypress.
+If you meet the requirements in the Cypress docs, you can run the `yarn run cypress open` command to start Cypress. from the Cypress desktop app, you will be able to create and run tests.

+There are 2 types of Cypress tests, e2e & component.
+  - e2e: tests entire flows of the application
+  - component: tests components in isolation

+If you are creating an e2e test, it will live in the `cypress/e2e` directory.
+Component tests will need to be created in a directory called `cypress/component `